SolarFloss/Chat-Room/README.md

 1\.
 Create a screen name

 2\.
-Browse for a text file that is in a directory that is shared with either the person you want to talk to or is shared with a group of people. <b> This is what makes the chat room work.
-If the file can't be seen by other people they will not be able to talk to you.</b>
+Choose a room on the list.
+If the list is empty create a new room by typing in a unique room name in the bar below the list and then clicking Create Room when you are satisfied.
+The name should pop up in the list.
+  2a\.
+If you created a room you have to select it from the list to enter.

 3\.
 Click the Enter button and have a good time!